nagachary/java-must-read/memory_management/read/README.md

     * Field and method information, including method signatures, access modifiers, and bytecode instructions
     * Constructor code, including initialization routines for object creation
     * Type information used for method resolution and dispatching

+In modern JVMs, Metaspace grows automatically by default, but administrators can cap its size using ```-XX:MaxMetaspaceSize``` to prevent unbounded native memory usage.

 ### PermGen (Before Java 8):